yatharthsameer/yatharthsameer/README.md

 > This gif on the right is probably how I'm feeling right now (o3o)
 ---
 ### 🥔 About Me
-* Currently learning: More like, getting aquainted with data analytics and deep learning
+* Currently struggling with application structure design and app contexts ;-;
 * Have a beginner - intermediate taste of working in web dev
 * Open to collaborating in fun projects
 * Making my way through and learning stuff along the way UwU